-b.f.
+f.
 Campus Security Authority

 A Campus Security Authority (CSA) is broadly defined as an individual having responsibility for campus security and officials having significant responsibility for student and campus activities.
-For a specific listing of individuals designated as Campus Security Authorities campus security authorities, see Administrative Regulation 6:7, Section III.E, Policy on Disclosure of Campus Security and Crime Statistics.
+For a specific listing of individuals designated as Campus Security Authorities, see Administrative Regulation 6:7, Section III.E, Policy on Disclosure of Campus Security and Crime Statistics.